 If the --cache-force option is used, scons will place a copy of all derived files in the cache, even if they already existed and were not built by this invocation.
-This is useful to populate a cache the first time CacheDir is added to a build, or after using the --cache-disable option.
+This is useful to populate a cache the first time a cache\dir is used for a build, or to bring a cache up to date after a build with cache updating disabled (--cache-disable or --cache-readonly) has been done.